-Moreover, the indenture provides that, in certain events of our bankruptcy, insolvency or receivership prior to the maturity or redemption of any debentures, whether voluntary or not, a holder of debentures will have no claim for unpaid mandatorily deferred interest (including compounded interest thereon) to the extent the amount of such interest exceeds 25% of the then outstanding principal amount of such debentures.
+Moreover, the indenture provides that a holder of debentures, by such holder's acceptance of the debentures, agrees that in certain events of our bankruptcy, insolvency or receivership prior to the maturity or redemption of any debentures, whether voluntary or not, such holder of debentures will have no claim for, and thus no right to receive, unpaid mandatorily deferred interest (including compounded interest thereon) to the extent the amount of such interest exceeds 25% of the then outstanding principal amount of such holder's debentures.
 We refer to the mandatorily deferred interest for which the holder has no claim pursuant to the limitations described in this paragraph as "foregone interest."